fuwu99/primrose-pokemeow/README.md

 # Primrose Selfbot

 A **feature-rich, advanced, performant PokéMeow selfbot** that can make Meow devs cry.
+Finally a good one.
 - This is **not free**, stop spamming my DMs.
 - I am **not** responsible for any of your bans/loss/mistakes while using the bot.
 - Scroll to the bottom for screenshots